Southern muriqui: Description

-Muriquis are the largest New World monkeys and largest non-human native primates in the Americas.
+Muriquis are the largest New World monkeys and largest native primates in the Americas.
 Male muriquis have a head-body length of 55–78 cm, with a tail of 74–80 cm and a body weight of 9.6–15 kg.
 Females have a head-body length of 46–63 cm, a tail length of 65–74 cm and a body weight of 8–11 kg.
 The tails are fully prehensile.

 The southern muriqui, B. arachnoides, has a solid black face, distinguishing it from the northern species, B. hypoxanthus, which has a black face mottled with pink.

 Diet

 Southern muriqui are frugivores, which means that fruit is the preferred food type.
-They have been claimed to possess the most diverse fruit diet in the Atlantic, and also consume leaves and flowers.
-The Southern muriqui can use more than one dietary type to fulfill nutrient and energy needs.
+They have been claimed to possess the most diverse fruit diet in the Atlantic, and also consume leaves, flowers and a few species of seeds (such as sapucaia, amexia-bicha, Inga, Bicuiba and jatobá).
+The southern muriqui can use more than one dietary type to fulfill nutrient and energy needs.
 Muriquis play a major role in seed dispersal and are known to provide complementary foraging opportunities for tapirs.

 Behavior

 Like chimpanzees, male southern muriquis are philopatric, while females immigrate to spread genetic diversity and avoid incestuous breeding with their relatives.
 They preferentially eat fruit, flowers, and buds and rely on tree bark and leaves as fallback food.

 Males within a community are tolerant of each other and intergroup aggression is rare.
-Although this species is nicknamed the "hippie monkey", due to their relaxed intergroup relationships, their attitude towards outsider males is far from harmonious, as group of males was observed killing a male from outside their group (a trait shared with chimpanzees), though it is not known if this degree of aggression is natural or induced due to a lack of resources.
+Although this species is nicknamed the "hippie monkey", due to their relaxed intergroup relationships, their attitude towards outsider males is far from harmonious, as a group of males was observed killing a male from outside their group (a trait shared with chimpanzees), though it is not known if this degree of aggression is natural or induced due to a lack of resources.
 It is unclear if Northern muriquis also exhibit this degree of aggression.

+Predation

+Predators of southern muriquis include grey-headed kites.